benoitc/gunicorn/docs/source/settings.rst

 When using this option, you can optionally specify whether you would like to use file system polling or the kernel's inotify API to watch for changes.
 Generally, inotify should be preferred if available because it consumes less system resources.
-If no preference is given, inotify will attempted with a fallback to FS polling.
+The default behavior (auto) is to attempt inotify with a fallback to FS polling.

 Note: In order to use the inotify reloader, you must have the 'inotify' package installed.